barzan/dbseer/README.md

 	> java -jar dbseer_front_end.jar ./dbseer.ini

-If you do not specify the INI configuration file, DBSeer will automatically search for the file in the current working directory and use the default configuration values if it does not exist.
-A sample INI file can be found at 'dbseer_front_end/dbseer.ini'.
+If you do not specify the INI configuration file, DBSeer will automatically search for the file in the current working directory and use the default configuration values if it cannot find the INI file.
+A sample INI file can be found in the package as 'dbseer_front_end/dbseer.ini'.

-B) Setting the statistical package

-DBSeer requires MATLAB or Octave for its mathematical calculations.
-By default, DBSeer uses MATLAB as its statistical package.
-You can specify the statistical package that DBSeer uses in a separate configuration file in INI format.

-The 'dbseer.ini' configuration file has the following format:

-	[dbseer]
-	; set a statistical package for DBSeer.
-DBSeer currently supports Matlab (R2007b and greater) and Octave (4.0.0 and higher).
-	; set 'matlab' for MATLAB, 'octave' for Octave.
-Default is 'matlab'. stat_package=matlab

-You can change the value of *stat_package* to *octave* and Octave will be used for DBSeer's statistical operations.

-C) MATLAB interaction

-Upon its execution, the GUI will automatically launch MATLAB in order to interact with the DBSeer engine.
-This is done with *matlabcontrol* (<https://code.google.com/p/matlabcontrol/>).

-D) Octave installation

-Unlike MATLAB, Octave does not come with a stand-alone installation binary that works for every operating system.
-Depending on the operating system, a user may need to manually build and install the package.

-DBSeer requires the version of Octave that is 4.0.0 or higher.
-You can find instructions on how to install Octave for each operating system at the *Download* section of the Octave homepage (<http://www.gnu.org/software/octave/download.html>).

-E) Octave interaction

-Likewise, the interaction with Octave has been implemented with JavaOctave (<https://kenai.com/projects/javaoctave/pages/Home>).
+To familiarize yourself with various features in DBSeer's GUI, watch the following video:  http://dbseer.org/video